SaleFlex/SaleFlex.mPOS/README.md

 - Local offline database (Room/SQLite)
 - SaleFlex.OFFICE integration for data sync and transaction push
 - Offline outbox - failed pushes are queued and retried automatically
-- Self-hosted - your data stays with you

-Anyone can clone, build, and modify SaleFlex.mPOS for their own needs.
-Contributions are welcome.

 ---